-Officer comment response: 1 A Phase 1 Desktop report has not been submitted with the application Any relevant Condition / Informative note?
-A condition is recommended requiring investigation and remediation of any contamination.
+Officer comment / response: A Phase 1 Desktop report has not been submitted with the application Any relevant Condition / A condition is recommended requiring investigation and Informative note? remediation of any contamination.

-Property Services Response Given the extensive costs associated with developing the site to satisfy the design and materials requirements associated with its location, Property Services concur with the assessment in the submitted financial viability report.
+Property Services Response associated with developing the site to satisfy the design and ociated with its location, Property Services concur with the financial viability report.
 Officer comment / Property Services was requested to review the assumptions of response: the financial viability assessment submitted with this application.
 Any relevant Condition / None Informative note?